Configuration#

 Note

 It is possible to pass configuration options directly as arguments in this way, instead of referencing a configuration file.
-However, use of configuration files should be preferred as they allow us to document which configuration has been used to produce our analysis outputs, for reproducibility.
+However, you should use configuration files as they allow us to document which configuration has been used to produce our analysis outputs, for reproducibility.

 Configure secrets as environment variables#

-If your code depends on credentials of some kind, these must not be written in your code.
-Passwords and keys could be stored in configuration files, but there is a risk that these files may be included in version control.
-To avoid this risk, it is best to store this information in local environment variables.
+If your code depends on credentials of some kind, do not write these in your code.
+You can store passwords and keys in configuration files, but there is a risk that these files may be included in version control.
+To avoid this risk, store this information in local environment variables.

 Environment variables can also be useful for storing other environment-dependent variables.
 For example, the location of a database or a software dependency.
-This might be preferred over a configuration file if very few other options are required by the code.
+We might prefer this over a configuration file the code requires very few other options.

-In Unix systems (e.g. Linux and Mac), environment variables can be set in the terminal using export and deleted using unset:
+In Unix systems (e.g., Linux and Mac), you can set environment variables in the terminal using export

 export SECRET_KEY="mysupersecretpassword"